awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-neptune-dbinstance.md

 # AWS::Neptune::DBInstance<a name="aws-resource-neptune-dbinstance"></a>

-The `AWS::Neptune::DBInstance` type creates an Neptune DB instance\.
+The `AWS::Neptune::DBInstance` type creates an Amazon Neptune DB instance\.

 **Important**
 If a DB instance is deleted or replaced during an update, AWS CloudFormation deletes all automated snapshots\.
 However, it retains manual DB snapshots\.
 During an update that requires replacement, you can apply a stack policy to prevent DB instances from being replaced\.
 For more information, see [Prevent Updates to Stack Resources](protect-stack-resources.md)\.